s54a/GlobalTimeConverter/Readme the one I wrote.md

 I think I am not wrong to say that every one wants a Remote Job.

-I also wanted one I spent time day dreaming about but while dreaming about it was a bit hard to calculate the working hours for different cities (I contemplated many possible scenarios).
+I also wanted one I spent time day dreaming about it but while dreaming about it was a bit hard to calculate the working hours for different cities (I contemplated many possible scenarios).

 So I built this.